India loses contact with its lander as it attempted to land on the moon

 In the tense moments leading to the descent, a live broadcast from the space agency’s control room showed rows of scientists with headphones sitting in front of computers.
 About 10 minutes after the lander began its descent, the commentary went quiet as officials talked among themselves with concern.
 K. Sivan, head of the space agency, announced that communication with the lander had been lost.

-After leaving the control center, Indian Prime Minister Narendra Modi tweeted, “These are moments to be courageous, and courageous we will be!”
+After leaving the control center, Modi tweeted, “These are moments to be courageous, and courageous we will be!”

 Of the 38 soft-landing attempts made on the moon, only about half have succeeded.
 In April, Israel attempted to land a spacecraft on the lunar surface, only to fail in the final moments.
 India had hoped its Chandrayaan-2 mission would make it the fourth nation to land on the moon after the United States, Russia and China.